papyMonitor/papyMonitor-doc/docs/configLuafile.md

 })
 ```

-On the GUI, it's rendered like this:
+On the GUI, it's rendered like this, notice the smalls buttons **s** (set) and **c** (clear) to set/clear the bit.

 ![main.jpg](boolean.jpg)

 ## The **Solid** object

-The example below shows three Solid objects, these are used to render any 3D shape in the 3D view
+The example below shows a Solid object, it is used to render any 3D shape in the 3D view

 The simplest Solid definition: